nation3/law/Constitution.linked.md

 : https://nation3.org/manifesto

 DAO
-: Decentralized Autonomous Organization governed by Citizens pushing forward the vision outlined in the Manifesto, running on Ethereum at address [%DAO Address].
+: Decentralized Autonomous Organization governed by Citizens pushing forward the vision outlined in the Manifesto, running on Ethereum at address [%DAO Agent Address].

 Citizen
 : Natural Person owning a Passport after entering a Nation3 Jurisdiction Agreement with the Nation3 DAO to honor the terms outlined in this Constitution.